fMichaleczek/Lexec.Type/README.md

 } -PassThru | Select FullName,Name

-# Example where we use AST keyword namespace ( override MetaClassAttribute attribute )
+# Example where we use AST keyword namespace
 ```powershell
 Add-ClassType {
     namespace toto {